Shelby-CeriumNetworks/MLStudios_JobRetrain/README.md

 c.
 Run azureml_testing.py to test connection.
 Should print out available computes in ML Studio.

-3. Load in dataset.
+3. Load in dataset: `dataloader.py`.
 There is a few options to perform this

 - upload the data pathway into a environment variable "DATA_PATH"
 - upload data into a folder pathway "data/training.csv"
 - if neither works or is found, pipeline will fall back onto the iris training set from sklearn.datasets

+4. Training: `train.py`
+- Trains a classification (can be configured depending on job) and saves a model artifact.